mist64/cbmbus_doc/4 Standard Serial.md

 After its delay, the other receiver will also release DATA, so it will now read back as 0.

-So after the sender has signaled EOI, it will wait for the DATA line to become 1, and then 0 again, until resuming transmission at step 5.
+After the sender has signaled EOI, it will wait for the DATA line to become 1, and then 0 again, until resuming the transmission of the final byte at step 5.

 ![](docs/cbmbus/serial.png =601x301)